neurodata/r-mgc/README.md

 ### Discriminability

-Check out our demo tutorial for [discriminability-brain analysis]().
+Check out our demo tutorial for [discriminability-mri analysis](http://ericwb.me/mgc/discriminability_brains.html).

 ### MGC
 Into your R console, type the following: